crcn/tandem-old/README.md

+#### Realtime visual development

-#### Tandem is a VSCode extension that allows you to visually create web components.
+Tandem allows you to visually develop your web application directly within VSCode.

+#### Why?

+Previewing & debugging HTML & CSS in browsers takes up a large chunk of development time